 Simplifying and accelerating contract lifecycles with technology makes a big difference and dramatically improves efficiency across the wider business.
 Sales teams end up with shorter deal cycles, while legal efficiently mitigate risk.

 But for the technology rollout to begin, you must first win the support of multiple colleagues.
 Without their cross-departmental support, there is no business case, and your tech solution must be seen as a business-wide benefit and not just one for the legal team.
-This guide will help you identify the key stakeholders' roles and specific needs when buying a contract lifecycle management (CLM) solution and how to get them on board.
+This guide will help you identify the key stakeholders' roles and specific needs when buying the best contract lifecycle management (CLM) solution and how to get them on board.

 Legal teams have been left behind in the digital transformation race for far too long.
 But it can be difficult to get a technology authorised if the wider business can’t see the benefit.